-It started with an oatmeal cream pie and a glass of chocolate milk.
-At least that’s what she claims.
+It all started with an oatmeal cream pie and a glass of chocolate milk.

 She ate his favorite snack every day for a year — 8th grade — trying to get him to notice her.